calumleslie77/NTS_AVT_Survey/README.md

 Run datacleaning.R to prepare the raw geospatial data in the /data folder.

-Then run ntsoutput7.R to output a Shiny app which provides:
+Then run ntsoutput7.R.
+This is a Shiny app which provides:

-An interactive Leaflet map of the survey results
+1. An interactive Leaflet map of the survey results

-An interactive datatable of the AVT results, with the option to download the dataset as .CSV
+2. An interactive datatable of the AVT results, with the option to download the dataset as .CSV

-Several interactive graphs introducing the data.
+3. Several interactive graphs introducing the data.

 ## Data is property of National Trust for Scotland 2026